Béni Egressy: Biography

 Egressy was born in 1814 in Sajókazinc, today a part of Kazincbarcika, Borsod-Abaúj-Zemplén County, Hungary, to a Protestant pastor.

 He entered the stage in 1834, like his older brother Gábor Egressy, and in 1837 became a member of the national theatre in Prague.
 During the Revolution of 1848, he took part in the fighting and became a member of the Hungarian Honvéd resistance.
 He was wounded in the Battle of Kápolna and was present during the defense of Komárom under György Klapka, where he wrote the Klapka March.
 After the rebellion, he received amnesty and returned to the stage.

 Works

 Egressy was more notable for his acting rather than his compositions.
-Nevertheless, he composed music for "The Szózat", a famous poem by Hungarian poet Mihály Vörösmarty.
+Nevertheless, he composed music for "Szózat", a famous poem by Hungarian poet Mihály Vörösmarty.
 The song later became the unofficial "second Hungarian national anthem", besides the Himnusz.
 His musical works are characterised by a wealth of melodies, having many of the attained great popularity in his homeland.
+He also wrote the libretti for Ferenc Erkel's first three operas (Bátori Mária, Hunyadi László, Bánk bán).